7 Easy Tips to a Jamu Lifestyle

 SOFT SKIN SUNDAYS:

 Get that skincare ritual going and enjoy a JUARA Face Ritual and a mask!
 Indulge in this treat and give your skin some extra TLC, maybe 1-2 times a week to maintain optimal hydration, smoothness, and health.
 This isn’t only for your face but your entire body and soul.
-Treat yourself to a luxurious body scrub like with our Invigorating Coffee Scrub and finish with the Ginger Coffee Firming Treatment for that extra caffeine kick to firm and smooth skin.
+Treat yourself to a luxurious body scrub like with our Invigorating Coffee Scrub where you see dark sumatra beans lather into a latte with this sulfate-free, cleansing body exfoliator.
 I like double masking our JUARA facial masks when I really want to purify my energy.
 I start with the Rose & Willowbark Blemish-Free Mask followed by a deeply hydrating, winter-dryness-busting Java Plum & Avocado Moisture Mask for best results.
-Or, attend our Awaken Retreat to indulge in some well-needed rest and rejuvenation with friends virtually.

 Again, all these can be practiced every day and any day, but once a week is a good start!
 Enjoy!